How to compare cable TV packages

-Cable TV has yet to reach the levels of ubiquity in the UK that it has in the USA, although UK cable providers do have a lot to offer including up to 245+ digital TV channels, 50+ HD channels plus access to a vast library of on-demand content – and all without the need for a satellite dish on the outside of your home.
+Cable TV has yet to reach the levels of ubiquity in the UK that it has in the USA, although UK cable providers do have a lot to offer including over 200 digital TV channels, more than 100 HD channels plus access to a vast library of on-demand content – and all without the need for a satellite dish on the outside of your home.

 Currently there are only a handful of cable TV providers in the UK with their degree of availability being one of the main differences between them.

-WightCable is a cable TV, broadband and phone provider with a fibre optic network that serves customers on the Isle of Wight.
+WightCable is the last remaining cable company in the UK which is not part of Virgin Media.
+WightCable offers cable TV, broadband and phone services with a fibre optic network that serves customers on the Isle of Wight.

 BT TV isn’t a cable TV provider in the strictest sense of the term although all of BT Vision’s on-demand content is delivered into consumers’ homes via their broadband connection so this aspect is cable-related.

 What if I can’t get cable TV in my area?

 If our postcode checker tells you that you can’t get cable in your area right now it doesn’t mean that you won’t be able to get it in the future.